aws-samples/shopfloor-connectivity/docs/core/client-proxy-configuration.md

 [SFC Configuration](./sfc-configuration.md) > [AwsIotCredentialProviderClients](./sfc-configuration.md#awsiotcredentialproviderclients) > [Proxy](./aws-iot-credential-provider-configuration.md#proxy)

-Configuration for a client level proxy
+The ClientProxyConfiguration class defines settings for client-level proxy connections, including the proxy server URL, optional authentication credentials (username/password), and addresses that can bypass the proxy (NoProxyAddresses).
+It provides a structured way to configure how client connections are routed through a proxy server in the SFC system.

 - [Schema](#schema)
 - [Examples](#examples)